dannykennedy/graphsby/_items/post-bogzaran-message.md

 profileImg: bogzaran-message-2.jpg
 ---

-_...I stand by the door in a gallery staring at a painting on the wall.
+> _I stand by the door in a gallery staring at a painting on the wall.
 It is my painting, however, it looks unfamiliar to me.
 As I step forward to look at the detail of my work, my dream becomes lucid...
 The painting, approximately 6 by 7 feet in size, displays an image of a wall destroyed in the middle, but with the four wall corners still intact.
 An imprint of a triangle and circle are inside it.
 Inside the circle, a figure of a nude man and woman stand._

 No sooner had I recorded this image in my mind, than my awareness shifted.
 I was awake, and began making a sketch of the painting I had experienced in my dream.
 The painting was different from my usual style of painting; the painting in my dream was surrealistic, and, at the time, I painted in a realistic style.